1880akshay/hackwebers2020/README.md

 # hackwebers2020
 My submission for HackWebers 2020

+Made with :heart: by Akshay Jain, IIT Kharagpur

-This repository contains both the frontend and backend code.
+This repository contains frontend, backend and the database required for the app.

 ## About the app
 It is a basic EdTech marketplace where course creators can share their courses with the registered students.